mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 * Use of C++ standard library data structures -> code is simple, readable, expressive and optimized for performance

 However, there are also disadvantages:
-* Every generation, the whole genome (the whole sites vector) is copied and then the mutations are applied to it -> In a common situation of large genome and low mutation rates, it means copying a lot of values that didn't change
+* Every generation, the whole genome (the whole `sites` vector) is copied and then the mutations are applied to it -> In a common situation of large genome and low mutation rates, it means copying a lot of values that didn't change
-* The `insert()` and `erase()` algorithms gave linear time complexity with the lengh of the vector -> inefficient time
+* The `insert()` and `erase()` algorithms have linear time complexity -> inefficient time

+  **The goal of this project was to investigate if storing only the mutations (as opposed to storing the whole genome) would provide a better time and memory performance.**

 ### Optimized Implementation Using Change Log

 One of the ways to improve the time complexity as well as optimize for memory use is to have a change log.
 The change log will keep track of the mutations that occurred between the parent and the offsprings over generations.
 This means only storing the differences between parent genome and it's offsprings as opposed to storing the whole genome for every offspring.
-This should be beneficial for the memory use and ideally

 As we've seen above, the algorithm has to support the following mutations:
 * Overwrite - the values at one or more sites is overwritten by a new value
 * Insert - one or more sites are inserted into at specific location
 * Remove - one or more sites are removed at specific location

 My implementation consists of two maps from the standard library:
 * **change_log** is implemeted as std::map and contains the information about the **number of inserted and removed sites**.
-It is used to calculate the relationship between the site in teh offspring genome and either the parent genome or the newly inserted values stored in the segments_log (see next)
+It is used to calculate the relationship between a particular site in the offspring genome and either the parent genome or the newly inserted values stored in the segments_log (see next)
-* **segments_log** is implemented as std::unordered_map and it stores the segments that were inserted into the map dusing mutation
+* **segments_log** is implemented as std::unordered_map and stores the segments that were inserted into the map dusing mutation

-Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offsping genome or a part of it as a contiguous memory chunch of necessary sites.
+Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offsping genome or a part of it as a contiguous memory block of necessary sites.

 One important detail of the change_log is that it doesn't store every every deleted or inserted index.
-Instead, to optimize for memory use, it stores only one index for each range of a particular shift in indices due to insertion of deletion.
+Instead, to optimize for memory use, it stores only one index for each range of a particular shift in indices due to insertion of deletion (see example below).
 I.e. each key in the cahnge_log represents all the keys in the range from the current key until the nex key.

-For example, a change_log with entries `{3, -2}, {5, 3}` corresponds to the following mapping (this will be replace by a pretty figure):
+For example, a change_log with entries `{3 : -2}, {5 : 3}` corresponds to the following mapping (this will be replace by a figure):
 ```
 3 : -2
 4 : -2